kbastani/gsearch/README.md

 ### Causality

-gSearch allows you to perform causal analysis of interactions that is contextually independent of your use case.
+gSearch allows you to painlessly perform causal analysis of temporally modeled events.

 #### Definition